Jaredy899/astro-website/src/content/blog/13-browsers.md

 performance and a clean interface, stripping away much of the proprietary bloat.
 What I particularly love about it is its ability to easily sync all my configurations, making it a dream for quick setups across different machines.
 The only drawback?
 Its update schedule.
+It's maintained by one person.
 While perfectly usable, I prefer a browser that receives more frequent updates to ensure the latest security patches and feature improvements.
 Still, for a simple, fast browsing experience rooted in open-source principles, Thorium remains a strong contender.